beamyyl/synfetch/README.md

 ### Support
 `synfetch` currently supports **MacOS** and the following **Linux** distributions.
 However, I have not been able to test them all.
-If you are experiencing issues with synfetch, please create an issue in (https://github.com/SXSLVT/synfetch/issues).
+If you are experiencing issues with synfetch, please create an [issue](https://github.com/SXSLVT/synfetch/issues).
 - Arch
 - Artix
 - CachyOS